 Condition your Rubber Roof

-After a good cleaning, I also apply a coat of rubber roof cleaner after the power wash to condition the roof and protect it from the elements.
+After a good cleaning, I also apply a coat of rubber roof cleaner and protector after the power wash to condition the roof and protect it from the elements.

 Inspect Your Roof and Repair Worn Out Seals

 Inspect your roof several times a year.
 While you’re up on the roof inspect all of your water tight seals.
 Then reinforce or re-seal as needed to protect from any potential water damage.

 For big sealing jobs, I recommend you use Dicor Lap Sealant.
 I keep a tube handy at all times.
 For smaller patch jobs, exterior silicon or latex caulk works.

 Finally, consider adding a strip of 4″ Eternabond Waterproofing Tape over your main roof seams for an added layer of protection.

 Follow these tips and you’ll eliminate most roof-related RV issues.
 Plus your roof will stay clean year round.